prolaag/entrospection/README.md

 ### Analysing and Viewing the results
+    Either call entrospect and provide the name of a file

     $ entrospect <path-to-file>

+    or use entrogen to generate a stream that is piped into entrogen

+    $ entrogen -g md5 -l 10485760 | entrospect

 The output of entrospect is a collection of ".png" files and a simple html report that can be opened in a browser.
 Each ".png" is named for the test that created the chart.